-Dr. Nichola Driver is Faculty Director for the Office of Community Engagement and an assistant professor in her first year at the University of Arkansas Clinton School of Public Service.
+Dr. Nichola Driver is Faculty Director for the Office of Community Engagement and an assistant professor at the University of Arkansas Clinton School of Public Service.
 Driver teaches Field Research Methods and Program Evaluation.

 Driver holds a Ph.D. in sociology from the University of North Texas and a master’s degree in public administration from UA Little Rock.
 She formerly served as the Director of Nonprofit Leadership Studies at UA Little Rock.